SherlynS/ai-301-capstone-ss/FIR_ISSUE_README.md

 5. CONTRIBUTING.md - used this file to explore the different steps towards making the feature happen -  https://github.com/asgardeo/javascript/pull/533/changes#diff-eca12c0a30e25b4b46522ebf89465a03ba72a03f540796c979137931d8f92055
 6. /Users/ssaavedra27/open-source-proj/javascript-sher/samples/teamspace-react/src/main.tsx - sample application path used for testing

-if we want to go into details then here are the steps:
+if we want to go into details then here are the steps (**Setup approach documented (dev container / README instructions / CI config inspection**):
 1. cloned repo
 2. had the package pre reqs installed
 3. Decided to explore first the existing files and how the languages were being used across the different application components